markbastian/datomic-playground/README.md

 # datomic-playground

-A Clojure library designed to ... well, that part is up to you.
+Examples of how to use Datomic.

 ## Usage

-FIXME
+Get Datomic from https://my.datomic.com/downloads/free.
+Run the REPL and try it out.
+The Seattle example and data are straight from the download.

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Mark Bastian

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.